 Goal: Improve retention rates of underrepresented males, and particularly Hispanic males, from the first to second year.

 Peer mentoring will focus on marginalized men from both campuses to boost their educational outcomes by improving the nature of their relationships, mental wellness, and grit.

 Juniors and seniors at Cal Lutheran will serve as peer mentors to sophomores at Moorpark College.
 The program will start with a 3-day summer residential leadership retreat with workshops focused on leadership, academic mindset development, and careers, as well as training for mentors.
 The relationships will continue throughout the year with additional activities emphasizing career planning and the launch of a web-based e-mentoring system.

 - Engaging 150 underrepresented males at both institutions in leadership development activities

 - Develop 2-3 career-focused activities to be attended by at least 100 underrepresented males

-- Match up to 90 men of color from Moorpark College with 45 peer mentors at Cal Lutheran
+- Match up to 90 marginalized men from Moorpark College with 45 peer mentors at Cal Lutheran

 Transfer Center at Cal Lutheran